influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ```

 Kapacitor listens on an HTTP port and posts data to InfluxDB.
 Now, InfluxDB streams data from Telegraf to Kapacitor.

-## Kapacitor tasks

-A Kapacitor `task` defines work to do on a set of data.
-Kapacitor tasks include:
-- `stream` task.
-Mirrors data written from InfluxDB to Kapacitor.
-Offloads query overhead and requires Kapacitor to store the data on disk.
-- `batch` task.
-Queries data from InfluxDB at a set interval and processes the data as it's queried.

-Kapacitor tasks define data processing pipelines using [TICKscript](/kapacitor/v1.5/tick/) syntax.
-Task files are commonly referred to as "TICKscripts."

 ### Execute a task